niebert/Handlebars4Code/src/readme/usage.md

 The manual will show how to use `Handlebars4Code` for code as Javascript template engine to create a standardized string output from a given JSON.

 ### Use Cases - Javascript Template Engines
+The following use-cases guide you from standard `Handlebars` usage toward `Handlebars4Code` usage.

 ### Basic Use Case
 Assume you have a JSON with data in it and you want to create a HTML table with data in the JSON.